-During the current year the Company has adopted Group's accounting principles that are in line with all the new and revised IFRS Accounting Standards as adopted by the European Union (EU) that are relevant to its operations and are effective for accounting periods beginning on 28 March 2025.
+During the current year the Company adopted Group's accounting principles that are in line with all the new and revised IFRS Accounting Standards as adopted by the European Union (EU) that are relevant to its operations and are effective for accounting periods beginning on 11 April 2025.
+This adoption did not have a material effect on the accounting policies of the Company.
 The Company's financial statements have been prepared on a going concern basis.

-5. Material accounting policies
+5. Material accounting policy information

 The Company is primarily established to obtain external financing for the business activities of the Group as a whole.
-For this reason, it is dependent on the return on loans and advances provided to other companies of the Emma Alpha Holding Group and the interest thereon.
-If the Group as a whole were to fail to achieve results sufficient to more or less describe its debt, this would have a significant impact on the Company's income and its ability to meet its obligations.
+For this reason, it is dependent on the return on loans and advances provided to other companies of the Group and the interest thereon.
+If the Emma Alpha Holding Group as a whole were to fail to achieve results sufficient to more or less describe its debt, this would have a significant impact on the Company's income and its ability to meet its obligations.
 The Company does not normally carry out any other activities beyond these activities.